Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Pros:

-- ✅ Excellent Integration: Works with virtually all popular coding tools and IDEs
+- ✅ Excellent Integration: Works with 20+ popular coding tools and IDEs

 Cons: